demircanserdar/CS210/README.md

 data: The data used in this project.
 Consists of three csv files containing the following information: "Age", "Gender", "Region", "Education", and (political) "Party" of a group of individuals and their answers to following quesitons:
+(Please note that 9th question is excluded as it was seen outdated for this research.)

 1-Do you think our Economic Status is good?